TECHNEWBI5Z/structured_spark_streaming/README.md

 ## Notes

-- The project uses append mode for streaming writes.
+- The project uses UPDATE mode for streaming writes.
 - Make sure the checkpoint locations are correctly configured for state management.